 This is one of my favourite times of the year.
-Those of you who who have been following me for a while know my penchant for vegan soups!
-Check out some of my past favourites, my vegan cream of spinach soup, vegan roasted sweet potato soup, vegan coconut lentil and pumpkin soup, vegan mint pea soup, and the delicious vegan garlic potato soup.
-Today I add to these delectable offerings and share my creamy vegan roasted butternut squash soup.
-YUMMO!
+Those of you who who have been following me for a while know my penchant for soup!
+Check out some of my past favourites, my cream of spinach soup, roasted sweet potato soup, coconut lentil and pumpkin soup, mint pea soup, and the delicious garlic potato soup.
+Today I add to these delectable offerings and share my creamy roasted butternut squash soup.

 Well, it would appear, you can take the girl out of Australia, but you can’t take the Aussie out of the girl.
 At this time of the year I always find myself craving one of my mother’s delectable Aussie Sunday roasts.
 Being a vegetarian, it is not the meat I crave, but the delicious array of roasted Winter vegetables.
 In particular, the butternut squash or butternut pumpkin.
 This roasted butternut squash soup or, for those of you in Australia, roasted butternut pumpkin soup tastes like a “Sunday Roast In A Bowl” for me.
 Or at least, the sweetest part!